Skip to Content

 Travel Documents to Pack

-While traveling, you want to carry 2 sets of documents.
-One set in physical form and a backup set in digital form.
-Paper documents you should carry include:
+While traveling, you want to carry your original documents as well as 2 sets of backups.
+One set of backups should be in physical form and the other set of backups should be in digital form.
+Documents you should carry include:

-• Visas- Check the entry requirements before you leave on your trip.
-Some visas must be obtained in advance.
-Some must be obtained in the embassy in your home country.
+• Visas- Research the entry requirements before you leave on your trip.
+Some visas must be obtained in advance from the embassy in your home country.
+Some can be obtained online.
+Many visas are available on arrival.

-• Copy of eVisas- Most countries that use eVisas require that you bring a physical copy of the document to present to the immigration officials when entering.
+• Copy of e-visas- Some countries that use eVisas require that you bring a printed copy of the document to present to the immigration officials when entering.
+It’s a good idea to print your e-visa out if you can.

-• Passport photos- Many countries require 1 or 2 passport sized photos to go along with the visa application.
+• Passport photos- Some countries require 1 or 2 passport sized photos to go along with the visa application.
 Check entry requirements before you leave on your trip.
 Make sure you have the appropriate sizes.
 The photos should be in color.
+They also need to be recent.
+Print out a few before your trip so you have them just in case.
 Money saving tip: Take your own passport photos for free.

-• Credit and Debit Cards- I recommend you at least pack 2 debit cards so you have a back in case one is lost or stolen.
-A credit card is also nice to have.
-For recommendations, check out my guide: The Best Debit and Credit Card for International Travel.
+• Credit and Debit Cards- You’ll need a debit card to withdraw cash from ATMs.
+It’s still necessary to carry cash in many countries.
+I recommend you at least pack 2 debit cards so you have a back in case one is lost or stolen.
+It’s also a good idea to carry a credit card or two.

-• Bank statement- Some countries require proof of funds.
+• Bank statement- Some countries require proof of funds before they allow you to enter.
 They want to see that you have enough cash in your bank account to support yourself for the duration of your stay.
 Check the entry requirements of the countries you plan to visit before you travel to see if this is required.
 Print out your last bank statement and bring it with you.

-I recommend you scan all of your important documents and store them on your phone, in the cloud, and email them to yourself.
-That way, if everything is lost or stolen, you can still print out your documents and have a copy as long as you have access to the computer.
+I recommend you take photos or scan all of your important documents and store them on your phone, in the cloud, and email them to yourself.
+That way, if everything is lost or stolen, you can still print out your documents and have a copy as long as you have access to your phone or a computer.
 This can come in handy in the event of a catastrophic accident.
+Documents you should back up include:

 • Passport- To show your embassy if you lose the original and your copies.